davidji99/terraform-provider-split/docs/index.md

 ---
-layout: "split"
+layout: 'split'
-page_title: "Provider: Split"
+page_title: 'Provider: Split'
-sidebar_current: "docs-split-index"
+sidebar_current: 'docs-split-index'
 description: |-
   The Split provider is used to interact with resources provided by the Split API.
 ---